-HSC Assessment Written HSC Examination (100 marks) Special Requirements / equipment: What I need for this course:
+HSC Assessment Written HSC Examination (100 marks) Special Requirements / equipment:

 GEOGRAPHY

 The Year 11 course investigates biophysical and human geography and develops students' knowledge and understanding about the spatial and ecological dimensions of geography.
 Enquiry methodologies are used to investigate the unique characteristics of our world through fieldwork, geographical skills and the study of contemporary geographical issues.